MazamaScience/beakr/README.md

 ![beakr_logo](/docs/beakr_logo.png)
 ### A Minimalist Web Framework for R.
-beakr is a minimalist web framework for developing APIs in the R Language. beakr offers a robust set of fundemental web application features and is intended to simplify data science API development - without obscurring R's data processing capability and ease of use.
+beakr is a minimalist web framework for developing APIs in the R Language. beakr offers a robust set of fundamental web application features and is intended to simplify data science API development - without obscuring R's data processing capability and ease of use.

 #### Hello, world! - The beakr way.
 ```